On numerical broadening of particle size spectra: a condensational growth study using PyMPDATA: Spectral advection with upwind and MPDATA (box-model test case)

-In the following subsections, the influence of MPDATA algorithm variant choice on the resultant spectrum broadness and computational cost is analysed using the example simulation setup used above (i.e., in all figures except Fig.~\ref{fig:upwind_b}, see section~\ref{sec:test_case} for test case definition).
+In the following subsections, the influence of MPDATA algorithm variant choice on the resultant spectrum width and on the computational cost is analysed using the example simulation setup used above (i.e., in all figures except Fig.~\ref{fig:upwind_b}, see section~\ref{sec:test_case} for test case definition).
 Analysis of the scheme solution convergence with changing resolution and Courant number is presented in Appendix~\ref{sec:convergence}.